-4.5.3.7 Right to add items to the agenda and file draft resolutions
+4.6.3.7 Right to add items to the agenda and file draft resolutions

-In accordance with article 533ter of the Belgian Company Code, one or more shareholders holding at least 3% of the Company's share capital have the right to add new items on the agenda of a shareholders' meeting and to file draft resolutions concerning items that were or will be included on the agenda of a shareholders' meeting.
+In accordance with article 7:130 of the Belgian Code on Companies and Associations, one or more shareholders holding at least 3% of the Company's share capital have the right to add new items on the agenda of a shareholders' meeting and to file draft resolutions concerning items that were or will be included on the agenda of a shareholders' meeting.
 This right does not apply to shareholders' meetings that are being convened on the grounds that the presence quorum was not met at the first duly convened meeting.